NoteDance/Note-documentation/README.md

 This class implements a Transformer model, which is a type of neural network that can handle sequential data, such as natural language or speech.
 The usage of this class is as follows:

 - First, create an instance of the Transformer class, and specify the dimension of the input and output vectors, the number of attention heads, the number of encoder and decoder layers, and other optional parameters such as feedforward dimension, dropout probability, activation function, custom encoder and decoder submodules, layer normalization epsilon, norm first flag, bias flag, device, and data type.
-- Second, call the output method of the instance, and pass the source and target sequences as the src and tgt arguments.
+- Second, pass the source and target sequences as the src and tgt arguments.
 You can also specify optional masks for the source, target, and memory sequences.
-- The output method will return a tensor of shape [batch_size, tgt_len, d_model], which is the output sequence generated by the Transformer model.
+- Last, return a tensor of shape [batch_size, tgt_len, d_model], which is the output sequence generated by the Transformer model.

 For example: